- Gives your child proper nutrition

 - You can give your child egg yolks 3 to 4 times per week.
 Some babies are sensitive to egg whites.
-So don't offer them until after age 1.
+So DO NOT offer them until after age 1.

 - You can offer small amounts of cheese, cottage cheese, and yogurt, but no cow's milk.

-- By the age of 1, most children are off the bottle.
+- By age 1, most children are off the bottle.
 If your child still uses a bottle, it should contain water only.

 - At this age, you may give your baby whole milk in place of breast milk or formula.

 - Most mothers in the U.S. wean their babies by this age.
-But it's also fine to continue to nurse if you and your baby want to.
+But it is also fine to continue to nurse if you and your baby want to.

-- At this age, your baby will get most of her nutrition from meats, fruits and vegetables, breads and grains, and dairy.
-You can make sure your baby gets all the vitamins and minerals she needs by offering a variety of foods.
+- At this age, your baby will get most of their nutrition from proteins, fruits and vegetables, breads and grains, and dairy.
+You can make sure your baby gets all the vitamins and minerals they need by offering a variety of foods.

-- At this age, her growing slows down.
-She won't double in size like she did when she was an infant.
+- At this age, their growing slows.
+They will not double in size like they did when they were an infant.

 - If your child dislikes a new food, try giving it again later.
 Often it takes several tries for children to take to new foods.

-- Don't give your child sweets or sweetened beverages.
-They can spoil his appetite and cause tooth decay.
+- DO NOT give your child sweets or sweetened beverages.
+They can spoil their appetite and cause tooth decay.

 - Avoid salt, strong spices, and caffeine products, including soft drinks, coffee, tea, and chocolate.

-- If your baby is fussy, he may need attention, rather than food.
+- If your baby is fussy, they may need attention, rather than food.

-- After age 2, your child's diet should be moderately low in fat.
-Just like with adults, a high-fat diet can lead to heart disease, obesity, and other health problems later in life.
+- After your child turns 2, your child's diet should be moderately low in fat.
+A high-fat diet can lead to heart disease, obesity, and other health problems later in life.

-- Your child should eat a diet that contains a variety of foods from each of the food groups: breads and grains, meats, fruits and vegetables, and dairy.
+- Your child should eat a variety of foods from each of the food groups: breads and grains, proteins, fruits and vegetables, and dairy.

-- If your water is not fluoridated, it's a good idea to use toothpaste or mouthwash with fluoride added.
+- If your water is not fluoridated, it is a good idea to use toothpaste or mouthwash with fluoride added.